sdl002/R_Docker_Intro/README.md

 ```
 docker run --entrypoint /bin/bash -i -t docker_test:latest
 ```
+* -i is short for --interactive.
+Keep STDIN open even if unattached.
+* -t is short for --tty.
+Allocates a pseudo terminal that connects your terminal with the container’s STDIN and STDOUT.

 Upon running this command, you will can begin an R session by typing in "R" on the command line.
 Becuase R is already installed, you can check the R version once you have entered interactive R:
 ```
 R